open-telemetry/opamp-spec/specification.md

 Status: [Development]

-A message indicating custom message types supported by Agent.
+A message indicating custom message types supported by an Agent.

 See [CustomMessageCapabilities](#custommessagecapabilities-message) message for details.